KQM-git/TCL/docs/evidence/characters/anemo/sucrose.md

 * Sucrose's Burst that has absorbed Hydro causes a single Swirl reaction on the Anemo Hypostasis while it is raining.
   [Some Proselytizer\#8340](https://youtu.be/AGLqrDXaD0A)

-As there was only a single reaction, unlike the expected two Swirls if Sucrose's Burst was sequential, there is a strong argument to say that the damage from the Anemo and the absorbed element in her Burst are simultaneous.
+As there was only a single reaction, unlike the expected two Swirls if Sucrose's Burst was sequential, there is a strong argument to say that the damage from the Anemo and the absorbed Element in her Burst are simultaneous.

 **Significance:** We better understand Sucrose's kit and how attacks in general work.